SECTION-61

 guides

-If your visa has been declined, an appeal to the Immigration and Protection Tribunal (IPT) is a formal challenge.
-Strict deadlines (28-42 days), grounds for appeal, residence appeal timing (10-12 months), and what makes successful appeals.
+If your visa is declined, an appeal to the Immigration and Protection Tribunal (IPT) is a formal challenge.
+Strict 28-42 day deadlines and grounds.

 Read article